nabilseid/athenaSQL/README.md

 ## Database & Tables

-adflowSQL uses `Athena` class to abstracted athena databases and `AthenaTable` for athena tables.
+athenaSQL uses `Athena` class to abstracted athena databases and `AthenaTable` for athena tables.
 CTE temporary tables are abstracted by `TempTable`.

 `AthenaTable` cannot be constracted without a database. `TempTable` on the other hand doesn't have database.